sandeepdeshmukh/sandeepdeshmukh.github.io/fundamental-of-hadoop-executive.md

 # Fundamentals of Hadoop - Executive

-This program is for all CXO level people who would like to understand a bigger picture in Big Data and Hadoop and refrain from doing hands on.
+This program is a power pack 1 day workshop for CXOs/Senior executives who would like to understand a bigger picture in Big Data and Hadoop.

 1. Big Data
  * What is Big Data